rizunchik/test_app_laravel_docker/README.md

 3. Check or change:

-    - file .env

-        DB_DATABASE

     - file docker-compose.yml

         MYSQL_DATABASE

-    The values ​​must be the same.
     If a database with that name already exists, change the name.

     - file docker-compose.yml